 In Burford, the great Church of St. John the Baptist is a medley of architectural styles providing a flourish to the village’s main passage down to the River Windrush.
 This evening in the hotel, join residents of the Cotswolds for dinner and a discussion on daily life during the exclusive Town & Country Forum™.
 (B,D)

 The acclaimed international television series Downton Abbey, seen on PBS’s Masterpiece, is filmed in Bampton, one of the oldest towns in England.
 First established during the Iron Age, with later markings as the site of an extensive unwalled Roman settlement, picturesque Bampton is also mentioned in the Domesday Book of 1086.
-(B)
+(B,D)

-Day 5 — Highclere Castle, Oxford
+Day 5 — Broadway/Highclere Castle

 Visit the spectacular, Victorian Highclere Castle, well known for its role as the manor in the acclaimed international television series, Downton Abbey, airing on PBS’s Masterpiece.
 Set amidst 1,000 acres of spectacular parkland, the television series only captures a fraction of this impressive, Edwardian-period property.
 Discover the true history behind this newly iconized structure, where the Carnarvon family has lived since 1679, when they built upon the foundation of a medieval palace owned by the Bishops of Winchester for 800 years.
+(B)